Get Help Today(855) 593-1695

-The relative strength of Synthetic Marijuana’s “THC” could be two to 100 times the concentration of natural Marijuana.
+The relative strength of Synthetic Marijuana could be two to 100 times the concentration of natural Marijuana.
 This can make the feelings that Marijuana provides greater, but also more hazardous to your health.
 General negative effects of use include:

 - Extreme anxiety

 As of March of 2018, there was a flood of legal Synthetic Marijuana that caused users to find blood in their urine, coughs, and also dripping from their ears and eyes.
-This was due to the use of brodifacoum, an anti-coagulant and principal ingredient in rat poison.
-Another blend caused people in Texas to fall into catatonic states where ever they were smoking.
+This was due to the use of Brodifacoum, an anti-coagulant and principal ingredient in rat poison.
+Another blend caused people in Texas to fall into catatonic states wherever they were smoking.

 164 people across the state of Illinois have been hospitalized after smoking Synthetic Marijuana.

-There have been 4 deaths in 2018 from use of Synthetic Marijuana that contains brodifacoum.
+There were at least 4 deaths in 2018 from use of Synthetic Marijuana that contained Brodifacoum.

 Because of the hazardous nature of Synthetic Marijuana, it requires a disclaimer for it to be legally sold:

-While this message on the package of every brand should be enough to turn the typical person away.
-Many companies, brands, and even smoke shops still promote its use.
+While this message on the package of every brand should be enough to turn the typical person away, many companies, brands, and even smoke shops still promote its use.
 It is popular, especially among young people.
-Remember, that if something must carry a disclaimer that it should not be consumed, there is probably a good reason for it.
+Remember, if something must carry a disclaimer that it should not be consumed, there is probably a good reason for it.

-Synthetic Marijuana’s cocktail of chemicals and simulation of THC’s effects mean that there is no question as to whether the substance is addictive.
-Without consistent safety guidelines and regulations, two packs of the same brand can be completely different.
-Their varying chemicals lend themselves to inconsistent experiences and dangerous effects when dosing.
-So, despite it being legal, it is still highly addictive.
+Synthetic Marijuana is addictive.
+And without consistent safety guidelines and regulations, two packs of the same brand can be completely different; their varying chemicals lend themselves to inconsistent experiences and dangerous effects when dosing.
+Some batches have even contained rat poison.
+So, despite it being legal, it is still highly dangerous.

 People have died directly and indirectly from the effects of Synthetic Marijuana.
 Some have been rushed to the hospital after smoking it, while others have actually been attacked by people who have gotten high off it.
 So, whether is it you or someone close to you, suffering from this addiction can be dangerous.
-If you believe that you or someone you know suffer from addiction and need help with recovery, then reach out today.
-There are dedicated treatment specialists waiting to hear from you.
+If you believe that you or someone you know suffers from addiction and needs help with recovery, then reach out today.
+There are dedicated treatment providers waiting to hear from you.

 What are you struggling with?